'Scatter flowers' will transform your cottage garden!

 Seeds to sow NOW using a concept that I only half made up

-If you’ve been reading my last few newsletters (hello again by the way - thank you for being here!) you’ll know I’ve recently become (even more) consumed by the aspirational idea of totally filling every corner of my garden with plants.
+If you’ve been reading my last few newsletters you’ll know I’ve recently become (even more) consumed by the aspirational idea of totally filling every corner of my garden with plants.

 I think it’s a reaction against the feeling of relative emptiness that descends on the garden every winter.
 I just can’t stand the sight of all the bare, unplanted earth.
 But the happy truth is, this bare earth that reappears in our gardens every winter actually presents a glorious opportunity: the opportunity to sow scatter flowers!